there are also many other things which Jesus did, the which,

 is their talent and their power?
 For in one short life they could

-not possibly accumulate a quality of voice and the knowledge of harmony
+not possibly accumulate a quality of voice and the knowledge of

-again to learn still more from varied manifestations."
+And they come again to learn still more from varied manifestations."

-Jesus left the Himalayas at the age of 27
+Jesus left the Himalayas at the age of

-Judea he sought to convey to many the path of personal Christhood,
+in Judea he sought to convey to many the path of personal Christhood,

 be it through parables for the multitudes or through the intimate